Creating and Running a PHPixie Project on macOS with ServBay

 Database and Cache Integration Examples

-with password password
+and the password is password

-(confirm this with your ServBay setup).
+(verify with your ServBay setup).

-Configuring the Database Connection
+Configuring Database Connection

 .

-MySQL Example (assets/config/database.php
+MySQL Example Configuration (assets/config/database.php

 ):